Washers & Dryers

 • Lint accumulating around the dryer or laundry room

-That last point is critical: what homeowners dismiss as "winter slowdown" is sometimes a clogged vent, failing heating element, or malfunctioning thermostat that's been gradually worsening.
+That last point is critical.
+What homeowners dismiss as "winter slowdown" is sometimes a clogged vent, failing heating element, or malfunctioning thermostat that has been gradually worsening for months.
 If you notice any of these warning signs, book a service call before a minor issue becomes a major—and more expensive—repair.

 Practical Fixes CT Homeowners Can Do Today

-Before calling for service, there are several steps you can take to improve your dryer's winter performance:
+Before calling for service, there are several steps you can take right now to improve your dryer's winter performance:

 Check Your Exterior Vent After Every Storm

 After nor'easters or heavy snowfall, go outside and physically inspect your dryer vent.
-Clear any snow or ice blocking the flap.
-Make sure the flap opens freely—a stuck flap forces your dryer to work much harder and can cause dangerous overheating.
+Clear any snow or ice blocking the flap and confirm the flap opens freely.
+A stuck flap forces your dryer to work much harder and can cause dangerous overheating.

 Upgrade to Insulated Vent Duct